The Marketer’s Guide to AI and Machine Learning Terms

 The field of artificial intelligence (AI) is comprised of many disciplines, technologies and subfields.
 There are dozens of terms that are used to describe AI technologies, and the definitions can be complex and confusing.

 A large part of our focus with the Marketing Artificial Intelligence Institute is to make AI more approachable to marketers, so we thought a post about terminology was a logical place to start.

-Artificial intelligence is the “science of making machines smart,” says Demis Hassabis (@demishassabis), founder and CEO of AI company DeepMind (which was acquired by Google).
+Demis Hassabis (@demishassabis), founder and CEO of AI company DeepMind (which was acquired by Google), famously said that artificial intelligence is the “science of making machines smart.”
 At a basic level, "smart" means achieving a goal by mimicking human cognitive functions.
 That goal could be winning a board game, correctly identifying a cat in a photo, adeptly using data from sensors to drive a car or anything else a human can do.

 However, the three goals just mentioned are accomplished using different technologies and algorithms.
 All are examples of artificial intelligence, but each is a distinct field of study under the banner of artificial intelligence.
 In this way, artificial intelligence is "really a portfolio of technologies," according to Guruduth Banavar, overseer of IBM's research on AI.
 Some of these technologies include natural language generation (NLG), natural language processing (NLP), machine learning, deep learning and neural networks.